evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

     to: address,
     value: 420n,
     throwOnFail: false,
-      // on-success will only create a transaction if the initial run of it doesn't revert
-  createTransaction: "on-success",
   });
   // aggregate error is a good way to throw an array of errors if (callResult.errors) throw callResult.errors;